-During this one day advanced Swift workshop we will explore when, where, how, and why to apply aspects of functional programming to your Swift code.
+During this one-day advanced Swift workshop, you will learn when, where, how, and why to apply aspects of functional programming to your Swift code.

-We'll begin the day with a look at functions that consume other functions and move on to situations where you might use functions where you would traditionally reach for a class, then take a moment to discuss some of the key ideas of category theory that are useful to you as a programmer.
-We'll finish the day by looking at three key patterns that you have encountered in the Swift Standard library and can now incorporate into your code: map, flatMap, and apply.
+Join Daniel Steinberg, author of A Swift Kickstart and Developing iOS 7 Apps for iPad and iPhone, as he provides an in-depth insight into functional programming using Swift.
+First off, you will develop your understanding of functions that consume other functions before moving on to situations where you might use functions where you would traditionally reach for a class.
+You will learn some of the key ideas of category theory that are useful to you as a programmer before finishing the day by looking at three key patterns that you have encountered in the Swift Standard library and can now incorporate into your code: map, flatMap, and apply.

 Learn how to:

 - Use functions where you might traditionally reach for a class

 - Incorporate map, flatMap and apply into your code

 - Understand key aspects of Functional Programming and add powerful tools to your toolbox

 - Create higher-order functions using examples that are familiar to iOS developers

 - Find the balance between map() and flatMap() and how to define them in the case of sequences and optionals